taw00/howto/howto-dashes.md

 ###### Compose Key Method

-For these a _Compose Key_ is used.
+For these, a _Compose Key_ is used.
 In Fedora's GNOME environment it is not enabled by default.
-Or, at least, it was not on my desktop.
-To enable it, you need to install the GNOME Tweak tool (it gives you more power over configuration of the desktop).
+Or, at least, it was not in my desktop settings.
+To enable it, you need to install the "GNOME Tweak Tool", a package that gives you more power over configuration of the desktop.

 **Install GNOME Tweak Tool**